Stuart-Wilcox/Game-Design-Final-Project/README.md

 If you cloned from our repository there will be a few more steps you must do.
   Open Unity and select the folder that you downloaded (default is "Candy-Crusader").
   Make sure all the scenes are in your build (CTRL+SHIFT+B or File>"Build Settings").

-    Ensure these scenes are in your build:
+...Ensure these scenes are in your build:
 ...-InteractiveMobileMenu/Scenes/Menu
 ...-InteractiveMobileMenu/Scenes/SelectLevel
 ...-Scenes/Gacha